Stateful Behaviour

 }

-Since the IState is an interface, it can be anything - a plain c# class (as in the example) or a class inheriting from MonoBehaviour
+Since the IState is an interface, it can be implemented by any class — whether a plain C# class (like the example), or a class that inherits from MonoBehaviour

 , ScriptableObject

-, ... .
-In order to have its fields injected, you must bind it (just like anything else).
+In order for the state to have its fields injected, you must bind it, just like you would with any other class.

-Similar to states, conditions are also created by implementing an interface (ICondition).
-There is no one perfect implementation for a condition.
-Depending on the situation, they can act as mediators between the state machine and the rest of the scripts, or they can be fully independent entities such as MonoBehaviour
+Similar to states, conditions are created by implementing the ICondition interface.
+There is no single "perfect" way to implement a condition.
+Depending on the situation, conditions can act as mediators between the state machine and other scripts, or they can function as fully independent entities.
+For example, they could be MonoBehaviour

-The important part is to understand how the state machine uses them.
+The important part to understand is how the state machine uses conditions:

 Triggered